tchajed/sys-verif-fa25/docs/notes/verifying_functional.md

 ## Invariant vs non-invariant spec styles

-These are both specifications of the code.
-Depending on where you sit, a specification can be either your _obligation_ (the theorem you're trying to prove) or an _assumption_ (when you write your client code or prove the client code correct).
+A specification has two sides: the perspective of the implementor proving it, in which case it's an _obligation_, and the perspective of the client using it, in which case it's an _assumption_.
+In general the implementor wants (a) true obligations (they can't prove something false) and (b) simple obligations (if possible, they want to prove something easier than something harder).
+The client wants (a) strong enough to reason about their own code, and (b) easy-to-use specifications are preferred to strong but hard-to-understand ones.

-Whether a model-based specification has an invariant or not, it supports the same client reasoning (we didn't show a proof of a client with the invariant reasoning, but you can see that the equations above are still true; the proof needs to also show the invariant is true at each intermediate step).
+There is a tension here that the abstract spec is trying to balance.

-The benefit of the invariant approach is that it allows us to prove _more ADTs correct_, and in fact many ADTs are only correct because they maintain some internal invariant.
+When we add invariants to the model-based specification, the benefit is that it allows us to prove _more ADTs correct_, and in fact many ADTs are only correct because they maintain some internal invariant (the implementor now has a hope of proving their code against this specification, like in the search tree example).
+There's no cost to the client, either, since essentially the same client reasoning works regardless of what the invariant is.

 ## Beyond the above specification